 - Stay Open to Change: Try new approaches.

-- Believe in Yourself: Trust others.
+- Believe in Yourself: Trust your intuition.
+Trust others.
 Share and show feelings.
 Share your burdens with your family and friends.
 Be direct about your wants, needs, and feelings.

 - Learning: Take a class.
 Exercise your mind.